 9 – The entire area for Disney Springs is HUGE.

 With the change to Disney Springs, the area is the biggest that it has ever been.
 The area now spreads across 120 acres in the more eastern area of Walt Disney World.
 It will be amazing to see if there is more expansion over the coming years.

 8 – Like the name suggests, the area has a lot of water.

 Disney Springs indicates that there will be springs located within the area.
 This is definitely the case.
 The springs course their way through the Town Center area and contain 1.2 million gallons of water.
 The distance of the course for the springs is the same distance as it would be if you walked from the start of Main Street, USA all the way to Cinderella Castle.
 The area is also next to one of the large lakes on property with boat transportation available.

 7 – Disney Springs completed a major makeover and added more venues.

-Disney Springs began the conversion from Downtown Disney a couple years ago.
-The new themes for the area is that of a waterfront town directly out of the early 1900s.
+Disney Springs began the conversion from Downtown Disney a couple of years ago.
+The new theme for the area is that of a waterfront town directly out of the early 1900s.
 The story is that early Florida settlers were attracted by the springs and their natural beauty.
 “In Disney Springs, you enter more than a place to shop and dine,” said Keith Bradford, Vice President of Disney Springs.
 “You enter a story–as only Disney can tell it.”
-This total makeover more than doubled the amount of venues that are located at Disney Springs and there continue to be more added!
+This total makeover more than doubled the number of venues that are located at Disney Spring.

 6 – There is a ton of different entertainment, daily.